PyxelM/alucinara/content/alucinara/alucinarium.md

 - elements
 - alucinara
 ---
-`Al`ucinarium, also referred to as *Alu'*, is a crystalline metallic element and the source of all alucinara magic.
+Alucinarium, also referred to as *Alu'*, is a crystalline metallic element and the source of all alucinara magic.
 It can generate thermal energy, kinetic energy, gravitational potential energy, light, and many more unknown phenomena - all with minimal to no input.

 ## Colour
 The colour of Alucinarium is debated, as it changes in hue when executing different forms of Alucinara Magic.
 It is commonly observed as being purple or pink, as this is the colour it takes when inactive.